What is fainting?

 More serious causes of fainting include seizures and problems with the heart or with the blood vessels leading to the brain.

 Your doctor will probably ask you about what was happening or what you were doing when you fainted.
 They may ask you for details about how you felt right before and right after you fainted.
 Your doctor will probably also want to examine you and may perform some tests to find out why you fainted.

 People who have certain medical conditions are more likely to faint.
 These conditions include:

-- Heart problems such as an irregular heartbeat or blockages in or near the heart that block the blood from getting to the brain
+- Heart problems (irregular heartbeat or blockages in or near the heart that prevent the blood from getting to the brain)

 - Anxiety or panic disorders